 (NBC Sports)

 Seven-time champion Dale Earnhardt died in 2001 after a crash at the Daytona 500.
-That devastated the racing world, and many changes have happened since in order to ensure it doesn’t happen again.
+That devastated the racing world, and many changes have happened since in order to ensure that a tragedy like that doesn’t happen again.

-Changes include the HANS device (protects the neck), SAFER barrier, carbon seats, cockpit cocoons, data recorders to analyze every hit, and others.
+These included the HANS device (which protects the neck), the SAFER barrier, carbon seats, cockpit cocoons, data recorders to analyze every hit, and others.
 The results?
 Zero fatalities since.

 Essential NASCAR Track Stats